2024-25 Bernd Steinacher Fellowship is now closed for applications

 Seeking the factors that create the conditions for successful models/systems of metropolitan and regional governance.

-Fellow: Viviana Rubbo, Urban Researcher and Co-Founder of Urban Reports
+Fellow: Viviana Rubbo, Urban Researcher and Co-Founder of Paesaggisensibili, an independent observatory on landscape changes.

 The understanding of “how the territorial reality can be aligned with the governance structures” is the goal of the many efforts undertaken so far and explored in this research.
 Why laboratories of metropolitan governance?
 Whether there is a top-down legislative framework that needs to be adapted and make it fit to the local and place-specific challenges and issues (Italian cases), or a special funding programme tailor-made for a target-region (Prague), or a voluntary and pragmatic political interest to achieve cooperation and play together (Helsinki region and Lyon Metropolitan Pole), each territory showcases an attempt, a strategy, a way forward, to deal with major territorial questions that call for radical changes.